dumindagamage/quickJupyterNotebookDemo/README.md

 -   Jupyter notebook features
 -   How to use NumPy for data processing
 -   Use Pandas for data processing
     -   pandasDemo to demostrate the typical data flow from reading from the source , processing anf visualizing
     -   pandasRecap to quickly recap pandas
 -   How to draw charts
+    -   with matplot lib
+    -   with seaborn
+    -   with plotly
+-   Flow of a typical data analytics project

 ## How to use